Tain Air Weapons Range

 Tain Air Weapons Range is a Ministry of Defence air weapons range on the Dornoch Firth near Tain in Scotland.
 Royal Air Force aircrews from RAF Lossiemouth are trained in air weaponry on the range, along with NATO aircrew.

 It was previously known as Royal Air Force Tain and Royal Naval Air Station Tain.

 History

 The airfield opened in September 1941 under the command of RAF Fighter Command during the Second World War.
 It was particularly active in summer 1944 during anti-u-boat operations.
 It closed in spring 1946.
 The original airfield is no longer in operation, but still exists within the boundaries of the range.
 It became a weapons range in 1954 and is now the largest live weapons range in the Defence Training Estates.

 On 1 April 2006, as part of a rationalisation of military training facilities in the UK, control of RAF Tain transferred from the RAF to Defence Training Estates and the range became known as Tain Air Weapons Range.

+Aircraft incidents

+1979 mid-air collision

+On Friday 20 April 1979 at 10.40am, General Dynamics F-111 Aardvark '73-0714' had a mid-air collision, and both ejected.
+The aircraft was from the 492nd Tactical Fighter Squadron at RAF Lakenheath, all were aged 28.
+All landed in the Dornoch Firth, and a RAF Nimrod watched the scene.